bughi04/OpenDataInfoExtraction/README.md

 - **Java 17+** (the project compiles with `release 21` by default; Java 17 is supported via the `prod` Maven profile)
 - **Maven 3.6+**
 - Internet access for the World Bank Data360 API and Gemini (optional, already-cached and local-only features work offline)
+- Gemini API key for using the Gemini AI assistant (also optional)

 ### 1. Clone the repository